“How lucky I am, to have something

 Working in non-profit has been an absolute joy.
 My coworkers became like a sort of family, there to celebrate with decorations, afternoon tea, a TARDIS and Photoshopped Star Trek cards during the good times, and with hugs, coffee, boxes and cars to help me move during the challenges.
 It was part of the mission statement to have fun.
 It was also part of the mission to make a significant contribution to people’s lives, and we did both brilliantly.
 Nothing will compare to the feeling of seeing people’s whole worlds completely turned around, the effects that will last the rest of their lives, or the feeling I got after in absolute terror, I’d facilitated my first workshop, and had a round of applause at the end.
 I dressed up in Christmas costumes with these people, ran around the city taking ridiculous pictures with strangers, and learned lessons at staff retreats that will stay with me forever.
 These people helped me believe in myself, take risks, see the world differently, and do things I never thought I’d be able to do.
 I poured my heart into this job and the people I shared each day of the last two and a half years with, and I feel incredibly sad to see this chapter ending.

 But whether you call it a sign, karma, orchestration of the universe or inevitability as a result of genetic makeup, this new door is opening for a reason, and I have faith that this is going to lead to brilliant things.
 New people, new challenges, a significantly less stressful financial situation, and new opportunities as a result.
 My new job is at a Big Corporate Company in a downtown high-rise – I’ve worked in non-profit, freelance and businesses with less than five employees for the last half-decade; it’s going to be a bit of an adjustment.
 I’m scared, but I’m almost as excited.
 I leave with people who’ll forever have a place in my heart, who’ve helped me become who I am this very moment, as friends.
 And I’m growing.
 I’m doing the sensible thing and taking measures to get into a better situation.
 I’m paving the way for all the things I want to do in the next few years in life – I want to learn more skills, challenge myself more, save more and see more of the world.
-I want to travel with The Professor and get more tattoos and buy a car and take more classes.
+I want to travel and get more tattoos and buy a car and take more classes.
 I want to be able to afford healthy food.
 I want to give more when World Vision phones me up or when friends have birthdays.
 I want to experience more and just be more.
 It seems the journey of Becoming A Grown-Up is continuing more rapidly as of late, with bigger steps and scarier hurdles and larger gaping chasms of uncertainty, but as with anything in life, you just have to accept it, go with it, and give it your all.
 Make a decision to just be brilliant.

 Today is my first day.
 And despite all the nerves and anxiety that have made a thoroughly jarring and unwelcome return over the last few days, I have no intention of doing anything less.
 Wish me luck…